See also: Common questions and trouble shooting

-Enrolments, Fees and Scholarship (EF&S) staff have access to review any student enrolment enquiry including the processing of substitutions as requested by Course Coordinators (refer to Substitutions for further information).
+Enrolments, Scholarships and Fees (ES&F) staff have access to review any student enrolment enquiry including the processing of substitutions as requested by Course Coordinators (submit a request via Service Central.)

 Faculty Managers, administrative staff and other relevant University staff may use the software as an advisory tool.

-The Course Progression Team (CP Team) within the Information Resource Management Section is responsible for entering all course rule data into Course Progression.
-The CP Team can also provide advice on relevant substitutions, if required, to the EF&S staff.
+The Course Progression Team (CP Team) within the Course Information Management Section is responsible for entering all course rule data into Course Progression.
+The CP Team can also provide advice on relevant substitutions, if required, to the ES&F staff.

 Students access Course Progression via Student Connect; separate login details not required.